Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Problem Formulation

-The proposed algorithm, \textit{Bayesian safety validation} (BSV), takes as input the black-box system $f: \mathbb{R}^n \to \mathbb{B}$, an operational likelihood model $p: \mathbb{R}^n \to \mathbb{R}$, and a proposal distribution $q: \mathbb{R}^n \to \mathbb{R}$, each taking an input $\vec{x} \in \mathbb{R}^n$ of some parametric space, and iteratively refits a probabilistic surrogate model given selected points from three acquisition functions using \textit{failure search and refinement} described in \cref{sec:problem}.
-The first acquisition function, \textit{uncertainty exploration}, explores areas with high uncertainty to provide coverage and search for failure regions.
-The next acquisition function, \textit{boundary refinement}, selects operationally likely points that refine the failure boundaries to better characterize likely failure regions (and includes a decaying weighted operational likelihood to refine all failure boundaries in the limit).
-The final acquisition function, \textit{failure region sampling}, is based on the theoretically optimal importance sampling $q$-proposal distribution \cite{kahn1953methods} and will sample from the likely failure regions to ensure a better estimate of the probability of failure.
+The proposed \textit{Bayesian safety validation} (BSV) algorithm takes as input the black-box system $f: \mathbb{R}^n \to \mathbb{B}$ or $f: \mathbb{R}^n \to [0,1]$ and an operational likelihood model $p: \mathbb{R}^n \to \mathbb{R}_{\ge 0}$ for inputs $\vec{x} \in \mathbb{R}^n$ of some parametric space, and iteratively refits a probabilistic surrogate model given selected points from the FSAR acquisition functions (\cref{sec:problem}).
+The first acquisition, \textit{uncertainty exploration}, explores areas with high uncertainty to provide coverage and search for failure regions.
+The next acquisition, \textit{boundary refinement}, selects operationally likely points that refine the failure boundaries to better characterize likely failure regions (and includes a decaying weighted operational likelihood to refine all failure boundaries in the limit).
+The final acquisition, \textit{failure region sampling}, is based on the theoretically optimal $q$-proposal distribution \cite{kahn1953methods} and will sample from the likely failure regions to ensure a better estimate of the probability of failure.
 After the algorithm runs for $T$ iterations, a total of $3T$ sampled points were used to fit the surrogate model.
 The three safety validation tasks are then computed (lines \ref{line:falsification}--\ref{line:fpe}).
 Falsification and most-likely failure analysis use only the true observations $y_i \in \vec{Y}$ and actual inputs $\vec{x}_i \in \vec{X}$ to find those inputs that led to failures and the most-likely failure, respectively.
-The final surrogate model is then used to efficiently compute an importance sampling estimate of the probability of failure. \Cref{alg:bsv} describes the Bayesian safety validation algorithm and \cref{fig:algorithm} illustrates the process.
+Then the final surrogate model or the weights are used to efficiently compute an importance sampling estimate of the failure probability. \Cref{alg:bsv} describes the BSV algorithm, and \cref{fig:algorithm} illustrates the process.